Rick Pastoor is an expert on time management and productivity. Previously he was head of product and responsible for product development at Blendle.

 From his practical experience Rick speaks about building successful products as well as setting up a rapidly growing company.
 Additionally he enjoys speaking about personal productivity – as according to Rick “everything starts and ends with organising your own system”.

-Several examples of his readings and workshops:
+Several examples of his readings: